Skip to main content

 • gameplay

-• “This collection is nice, it's faithful to the original's gameplay-wise and it's great to see the extra levels from the DOS make it to this package.”
+• “This collection is nice, it’s faithful to the original gameplay-wise and it’s great to see the extra levels from the DOS version make it to this package.”

-• “After that, audio starts to delay (about 1 to 4 seconds, it might even be 9 in the worst cases), which is really unacceptable.
-The game has shiny or even blank spots, which trigger a sound cue indicating something spawned - a cage, an enemy, or an object.”
+• “After a while (or somewhere in the middle of the gameplay), audio starts to delay (about 1 to 4 seconds, sometimes even 9 seconds in worst cases), which is really unacceptable.
+The game has shiny or blank spots that trigger a sound cue indicating something spawned - a cage, an enemy, or an object.”

 • “I can kinda understand this one, so they wouldn't have to draw new assets for areas outside the borders, but it leads to a very jarring gameplay experience, with invisible walls in places and black borders suddenly appearing in boss levels.”